Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Extension into higher degree homology

-\begin{lemma} $\theta_{r}$ is injective for all $r\geq 0$. \end{lemma} We now show that $\theta_{r}$ is injective for all values of $r$.
+\begin{proof} We now show that $\theta_{r}$ is for all values of $r$.
 We will use a proof by induction by inducting on the value of $r$.
 That is to say, we will prove the following.

 \begin{itemize} \item $\theta_{0}$ is injective.

 \item If $\theta_{s}$ is injective for all $s<r$, then $\theta_{r}$ is injective. \end{itemize}